SiyungCho/seroflow/docs/extract.md

     - The name of the extraction step.
     - Default: `“CSVExtractor”`.
   - `on_error` *("raises", "ignore", optional)*:
-    - `"raises"`: Raises Exceptions terminating `Pypeline` execution.
+    - `"raises"`: Raises Exceptions terminating `Pipeline` execution.
-    - `"ignore"`: Ignores Exceptions terminating the `CSVExtractor` without terminating the `Pypeline` execution.
+    - `"ignore"`: Ignores Exceptions terminating the `CSVExtractor` without terminating the `Pipeline` execution.
   - `chunk_size` *(int, optional)*:
     - The number of rows to process at a time.
 If provided, enables chunked reading.
   - `**kwargs` *(Any)*: